Arthur Dillon, Count Dillon

 Arthur Dillon, Count Dillon (1670–1733) was a Jacobite soldier from Ireland who served as colonel of Dillon's Regiment in the Irish Brigade in French service.
 He fought in the Nine Years' War and in the War of the Spanish Succession where he excelled at the Battle of Cremona against Prince Eugene of Savoy.

 Birth and origins

 Arthur was born in 1670 in County Roscommon, Ireland, probably at Kilmore, his parents' habitual residence.
 He was the third son of Theobald Dillon and his wife Mary Talbot.
 His father was the 7th Viscount Dillon of Costello-Gallen and supported James II in the Williamite war in Ireland.
-His father's family was Old English and descended from Sir Henry Dillon, who came to Ireland with Prince John in 1185.
+His father's family was descended from Anglo-Norman settlers in Ireland and descended from Sir Henry De lion (a name that became Dillon in later generations), who came to Ireland with Prince John in 1185.

 Henry's mother was a daughter of Sir Henry Talbot of Templeogue and his wife Margaret Talbot, who was a sister of Richard Talbot, 1st Earl of Tyrconnell.
 The Talbots also were Old English.

 Both his parents were Catholic.
 He was one of eight siblings, who are listed in his father's article.
 His elder brother Henry would succeed as the 8th Viscount Dillon.